lostb1t/replex/README.md

 For built in rows you can use the hubidentifier in the `REPLEX_HERO_ROWS`.
 See the setting for available know options.

 Note: hero style elements uses coverart from plex.
 Banner or background is not used.
 Note: Hero elements are not supported for continue watching by plex.
+You can replicate this functionality by creating a smart collection which filters on in progress.

 ## Remote access (force clients to use the proxy)